-It is important for us that we can provide consistent Response Standards to all emergency incidents across Northumberland.
+It is important for us that we can provide clear Response Standards.
 This is the time it takes us to get to an emergency incident from the point of receiving the call into our Fire Control.
-As we are a predominantly rural service, with each community fire station covering an average area of 334 km squared, and where seventy percent of our firefighters are on-call/retained, this is a challenge for us.
+As we are a predominantly rural service, with each community fire station covering an average area of 334 km squared and where 70% of our firefighers are on-call/retained, this is a challenge for us.